drbap/laser-beam-for-obsidian/README.md

 - You can activate/deactivate the laser line using the Command Palette or by setting a keyboard shortcut.
 You can also toggle between laser line and laser area (focus type).

-I hope this plugin helps to improve your reading focus and performance (study and work tasks).
+I hope this plugin helps to improve your reading focus and performance (daily study and work tasks).

 > This plugin is an improved version of the reading laser of **MagicUser theme** for Obsidian.